Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: A Latent-Noise View of Causal Self-Attention

 The first term is the familiar ``noise energy'' (a prediction-error term under the Gaussian choice).
 The second term is the crucial one: it accounts for local volume change under the attention-induced transformation.

-Why does this term not vanish?
-Because attention is \emph{token-dependent}.
+Crucially, this Jacobian term does not vanish because attention is explicitly \emph{token-dependent}.
 Even though $\mu_t$ summarizes the past, the weights used to summarize it depend on the current token through $q_t=W_Qx_t$.
 As a result, the residual map $e_t(x)=x_t-\mu_t(x)$ is not simply ``$x_t$ minus a past-only average''; it is a token-dependent reparameterization that generically induces a nontrivial volume factor in the exact likelihood.

-In the next section we compute this volume factor explicitly and show that it defines a \emph{margin to degeneracy}: it quantifies how far the attention-induced map is from a critical surface where it becomes locally singular.
+In the next section, we compute this volume factor explicitly and show that it defines a \emph{margin to degeneracy}: it quantifies how far the attention-induced map is from a critical surface where it becomes locally singular.
 This yields a smooth barrier-like term in the log-likelihood that shapes attention geometry in a principled way.